Download the 2017 Policy Paper on quality of higher education.

 ESU reaffirms its position that classifications must not lead to league table positions and act as the basis for developing rankings.
 We strive for truly horizontally diversified higher education systems and believe that putting higher education institutions in predefined profiles increases conformity rather than transparency and quality.

 Rankings and classifications of institutions are quite controversial as they pressure higher education institutions to perform in a reputation-race chasing criteria instead of focusing on their broader mission, and thereby overlooking quality.
 These tools undermine trust between higher education institutions, affecting the cooperation, recognition and mobility between them.
 Ultimately, the reputation of a higher education institution could have a large effect on graduates’ employment opportunities and affect student choice.
 It will enact greater elitism by increasing selectivity and exacerbating the social divide of the student body.
-These tools will allow for the concentration of funding in some higher education institutions, making rich institutions richer and poor institutions poorer.
+These tools will allow for the concentration of funding in some higher education institutions, making rich institutions richer and poor institutions poorer and thereby threatening the plurality and accessibility of HE.

 While rankings reflect the growing international competition among the higher education institutions, they also push them into reputation race where the higher education institutions are evaluated on the basis of a narrow and often no transparent set of indicators.